 The report was prepared by the HEXAGON Performance Evaluation Team (PET) using reports and data provided by SAFSP, the Technical Advisor (TA) Staff, Post Flight Analysis (PFA) Team, and HEXAGON Satellite Vehicle Integrating Contractor (SVIC).

-Editorial assistance and publication services were provided by the Air Force Special Projects Production Facility (AFSPPF).
-The PET wishes to commend the AFSPPF for the support provided by Colonel William E. Callanan, Commander, and his most able staff.
+Production Facility (AFSPPF).
+The PET wishes to commend the AFSPPF for the support provided by ,

+Commander, and his most able staff. (b)(1)

+(b)(3)